 where $R_D(y)=\sup_{x\in D}\vert x-y\vert$.

 \endproclaim

-The theorem above makes use of a smooth solution of the modified Helmholtz equation that grows every points as $\tau\longrightarrow\infty$.
-The function $R_D(y)$, $y\in\Omega$ is a new comer and gives the minimum radius of the ball centered at $y$ that contains $D$.
+The above theorem makes use of a smooth solution of the modified Helmholtz equation that grows every point as $\tau\longrightarrow\infty$.
+The function $R_D(y)$, $y\in\Omega$ is a newcomer and gives the minimum radius of the ball centered at $y$ that contains $D$.
 Moreover we have the estimate of $D$ from above as